openshift/origin-metrics/README.md

 ### Create the Hawkular Deployer Secret

-The Hawkular deployer pod can use secrets to be used when configuring and deploying the various components.
-This is useful for specifying certificates and other configuration options.
-All of these secrets are optional, if no secret is specified the system will either autogenerate a secret, or use defaults.

-Even if we are using only defaults, a secret will still need to exist.
-To create an empty secret which will cause the system to generate and use defaults, the following command can be run:
+In order to deploy the Hawkular deployer pod, a secret must first be created.
+These secrets allow an admin to specify their own ssl certificates instead of letting the deployer autogenerate self-signed ones.

+If you wish to let the deployer generate all the certificates for you, you will just need to create an empty secret:

 	oc secrets new metrics-deployer nothing=/dev/null

+If you wish to provide any of your own certificates, then you will need to specify the certifcate that you wish to provide.

 The following is a list of configuration options which can be specifed as a secret for the deployer: